natalieagus/50002/docs/Labs/lab4-part2.md

 5. To trigger `ILLOP` (software interrupt) and demonstrate how it is handled

 You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab.
 Simply head to eDimension and do the lab **questionnaire** by the stipulated due date.
 Please also complete the **Checkoff** to this lab, which is to demonstrate that the simple tester source code from the previous week works as intended following the screenshots provided in the previous lab.
-You shall do your checkoff as a group.
+You shall do your checkoff as a group. <span className="orange-bold">Only group members who are present gain the marks (unless valid LOA).</span>

 ## Beta Tester Source Code